thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

 date: 1 February 2014
 categories: news
 author: John W. Long
-summary: It's been a long time comming, but well worth the wait!
+summary: It's been a long time coming, but well worth the wait!
 Sass 3.3 includes many long awaited features, including the new Map data structure, source maps, improved ampersand semantics, and an improved `if()` function.
 ---

 # Sass 3.3 released!